 “The sea, the great unifier, is man's only hope.
 Now, as never before, the old phrase has a literal meaning: we are all in the same ”

 Surfrider San Mateo Chapter

 Under my leadership the San Mateo Chapter opened a water quality testing lab in 2001.
-We have sampled hundreds of water samples from Pillar Point Harbor, Surfer's Beach and other key points along the San Mateo coast.
-The lab measures the amount of indicator bacteria in the water which is used as an indicator of its potential as a health hazard.
-This information is posted online.
+We continue to take water samples from Pillar Point Harbor, Surfer's Beach and other key points along the San Mateo coast.
+The lab measures the amount of bacteria in the water which is used as an indicator of its potential as a health hazard.
+This information is posted online and used to advocate for clean water solutions.
 Our lab is also used the Resource Conservation District to stage its studies on water quality.